February 03, 2016

 “Doctors told my wife that they didn’t know if I would survive,” he says.
 “I was basically down to just hours of life, and the transplant was my only option.”

 On Aug.
 18, a donor heart was accepted and surgery was performed.
-Leading the transplant team were Michael D. Kwan, MD, medical director of the Advanced Heart Failure and Cardiac Transplant Program at the Texas Transplant Institute (TTI), a department of Methodist Hospital, and Chandra Kunavarapu, MD, TTI cardiologist.
+Leading the transplant team were Michael D. Kwan, MD, medical director of the Advanced Heart Failure and Cardiac Transplant Program at the Methodist Transplant Institute (MTI), a department of Methodist Hospital, and Chandra Kunavarapu, MD, MTI cardiologist.

 “I was impressed with everything,” says Post.
 “It was a total team effort from the organ procurement representative to the medical team.
 They really care about their patients and work together as a unit to heal us.”